sebastian-software/edgestack/readme.md

 ## Overview

-Data persistence, test frameworks, and all the other bells and whistles have been explicitly excluded from this boilerplate.
-It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.

 This boilerplate uses Webpack 2 to produce bundles for both the client and the server code.

 The reasoning for using Webpack to bundle both the client and the server is to bring greater interop and extensibility to the table.
 This will for instance allowing server bundles to handle React components that introduce things like CSS or Images (as and when you add the respective loaders).